Knee pain can be caused by a range of factors and can be painful and debilitating.

 The kneecap slides up and down on the cartilage surface of the thigh bone and is enveloped by the thigh muscles (quadriceps).
 The main action of the kneecap is to increase the leverage of the thigh muscles and increase power and range of knee extension.

-- Wasting of inner thigh muscles (often after previous injury).
+- Wasting of inner thigh muscles (often after the previous injury).

 - Feet rolling inward due to unsupported arches and poor footwear.